-- Two to three weeks of radiologic experience in a surgical suite.
-(2nd fall) - Two to three weeks observational experience in CT.
+- Two to three weeks observational experience in CT.
 (2nd spring) - Other observational experience as warranted.

 XXIV.
 ADDITIONAL OPPORTUNITIES FOR CLINICAL EXPERIENCE

 The radiologic technology program does not authorize students to participate in clinical hours during semester breaks and legal holidays when the district campus is closed.
 The only exception to this is spring break.
 For further clarification on this, contact the program director.